 Carling Bassett was born on October 22, 1967, in Toronto, Ontario, Canada.
 She currently resides in Wesley Chapel, Florida, USA.
 Bassett turned pro in 1983 and retired from professional tennis in 1991.

-During her career, Kelesi won three WTA singles titles and one doubles title.
+Kelesi won three WTA singles titles during her career and one doubles title.
 She reached a career-high ranking of No. 13 in the world in singles.

 Alexandra Wozniak was born on September 7, 1987, in Montreal, Quebec, Canada.
 She currently resides in Blainville, Quebec.
 Wozniak turned pro in 2005 and retired from professional tennis in 2018.

 Off the court, Wozniak was known for her work ethic and dedication to the sport.
-She also won a bronze medal for Canada in women’s doubles at the 2016 Rio Olympic Games.
+She won a bronze medal for Canada in women’s doubles at the 2016 Rio Olympic Games.

 Jane O’Hara was born on October 15, 1956, in Vancouver, British Columbia, Canada.
 She currently resides in Los Angeles, California, USA.
 O’Hara turned pro in 1977 and retired from professional tennis in 1982.